-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED Key Action(s) Numbering Indicates order of Preference PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Bentham Sports Field Foot-1 The pitch was identified as having issues with weeds that need to be addressed.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED Key Action(s) Numbering Indicates order of Preference PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Bentham Sports Field Foot-1 The pitch was identified as having issues with weeds that need to be addressed.
 The local community also has aspirations to improve the ancillary facility.
-CDC to fund and develop an equipment bank for maintenance machinery Football Club PFA FA support for maintenance training and equipment.
+Work with the FA and CDC to fund and develop an equipment bank for maintenance machinery and benefit from additional maintenance training, to be supported by the FA Work with the FA to undertake a feasibility study to upgrade the existing clubhouse Bentham Football Club PFA FA CDC FA support for maintenance training and equipment.
 Volunteer time or Consultant to undertake feasibility study 1.
 Short 2.
 Long Low Bradley Cricket Club Foot-2 The playing pitches are rated as poor with moderate sloping and drainage issues.
 Work with the FA and CDC to fund and develop an equipment bank for maintenance machinery and benefit from additional maintenance training, to be supported by the FA Parish Volunteer time to apply for FF or Sport England Small Grants Funding.
 FA funding for maintenance training.
 Short Low